waml-lang/waml/README.md

 > The WAML schema is based on [JSON Schema](http://json-schema.org/) defined [here]().

+## Use Cases

+The WAML specification can be used to define flows for:

+* Web scraping / data extraction
+  * Track changes on a web page (price drops, new releases)
+  * Turning websites into APIs
+  * Content aggregation
+  * Online review monitoring
+  * Lead generation
+* Web automation
+  * Integration end-to-end testing
+  * Uptime monitoring
+  * Evaluating web best practices

 # WAML Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).